 There are lighter moments too: the tender lilt of “McCormack’s Wall,” the gentle “Falling Slowly,” for which Hansard won an Academy Award with Markéta Irglová in 2008, and the honey-drenched promise of “Her Mercy,” a song written while traveling in Australia on a previous tour.
 And there is community.
 Though a solo record, Hansard does not stand alone.
 His long-time touring band – Robert Bochnik, Michael Buckley, KT O’Connor, Ronan Dooney, Joseph Doyle, Curtis Fowlkes, Graham Hopkins, Paula Hughes, Una O’Kane, and Romy – are a force of their own, while special guest Peadar Ó Riada is called upon to give a moving performance of “Aisling Gheal.”
 Finally, there is the audience itself, so crucial to any concert experience.
 “Take a deep breath,” Hansard coaxes during an incandescent cover of Van Morrison’s “Astral Weeks,” asking those attending to step outside of themselves, to raise their voices and meet him in a single long-held note of wild abandon.
 “Take a deep breath, and we’ll throw it out as far as it goes – what d’you think?”
 After a year of collective breath-holding, the answering roar is for the listener a moment of profound release.

-Glen Hansard: Live at the Sydney Opera House is now available globally to pre-order digitally, on clear vinyl, and limited edition silver vinyl from DublinVinyl.com.
-We aim to ship both digital and vinyl formats on Dec 18th.
-We also plan to have a general worldwide release of the vinyl record in early 2021.
+Glen Hansard: Live at the Sydney Opera House is now available globally to pre-order on clear vinyl, and limited edition silver vinyl from DublinVinyl.com.
+The digital album is now available but due to ongoing delays in the supply chain, we now aim to ship the vinyl format in early February.
 All profits to ICHH – Inner City Helping Homeless in Dublin.

 DOUBLE GATEFOLD LP - 180G HEAVYWEIGHT CLEAR VINYL - INCLUDES DIGITAL DOWNLOAD CODE